 "Will a man rob God?
 Yet you are robbing Me!
 But you say, 'How have we robbed You?'
 In tithes and offerings.Malachi 3:8(NASB)

-Many people returned to Jerusalem following their Babylonian exile, and although attempts were made to cleanse the collective heart of the nation, both priests and people fell into apostacy and soon all prophetic voices that warned of judgement and called for repentance were stopped - and Israel was plunged into 400 silent years, before the arrival of Jesus the Messiah - the son of David, the son of Abraham.
+Many people returned to Jerusalem following their Babylonian exile, and although attempts were made to cleanse the collective heart of the nation, both priests and people fell into apostacy.
+Soon, all prophetic voices that warned of judgement and called for repentance were stopped, and Israel was plunged into 400 silent years, before the arrival of Jesus the Messiah, the son of David, the son of Abraham.

 Malachi was one of God's final messengers who identified the same problems that concerned Nehemiah, including ingratitude towards God, the sacrilegious behaviour of priests and people alike, the practice of divorce, mixed marriages with pagans, and the denial of God's holiness and justice.

 The people would not acknowledge their sin nor accept any prophetic accusation.
 They refused to admit that they, or their forefathers had turned away from God's decrees and disobeyed His voice.
-When Malachi challenged the nation to, "return to Me, and I will return to you," they did not repent of their sin.
-Their arrogant response was, "How are we to return?"
+When Malachi challenged the nation: "Return to Me, and I will return to you," they did not repent of their sin.
+Their arrogant response was: "How are we to return?"
 They refused to admit to their backslidden ways.